 - Have a GPA of 2.5 or above.

 - Make a personal commitment to both attendance and academic excellence.

-Applicants must pledge to attend no less than 80% of MOCHA events, if accepted into the program.
+- Program participants must pledge to attend no less than 80% of MOCHA events

-Applicants must pledge to strive for a 3.0 GPA or better during their year of participation, if accepted into MOCHA.
+- Program participants must pledge to strive for a 3.0 GPA or better during their year of participation

 Answers to many questions regarding the MOCHA program can be accessed in the frequently asked questions section below.
 If you have questions or concerns regarding your application, please email us at email@example.com